glennmatlin/FIFE_manuscript/wopr/main.typ

 == Why Q4 matters for analysis
 Games that allow creativity for both players and adjudicators better support classic aims of
 wargaming: exploring uncertainty, revealing assumptions, and eliciting expert judgment.
-Few studies automate construction or evaluation for Q4 settings.

-*Q4 is most similar to reality*
-Reality is highly creative and higher creativity provides more value as a serious game.

- - Wargame
-  - battlefield
-  - non-battlefield
- - Business Wargame
-- Diplomatic Simulation
-- Generalized Social Simulation
+Real world scenarios are hardly analytical and issues with rigid rule set for players and adjudicators mapping poorly to real world scenarios are obvious and well-explored; treatises on this matter could be dated at least back to the Free Kriegsspiel movement in the 1870s.
+However, few studies automate construction or evaluation for Q4 settings.

 *Q4 takes advantage of improving AI capabilities*.
 Starting off as just a bank of ideas and substance for this section.